PLK2/Security-Atlas/README.md

 To get started, I've developed a mock-up of the process using [Obsidian](https://obsidian.md/), a text editor with a built-in knowledge graph.
 You don't have to use Obsidian--you could use any number of similar programs (Zettlr, Cosma, LogSeq, etc).
-I've included my sample files in this repository which you can download.
+I've included my sample files in this repository which you can download: [_case-studies](_case-studies)

 This is a non-technical introduction to the concept of threat modeling using a knowledge graph.
 Ultimately, this project needs someone with coding knowhow to bring the tool to life.